Hot Lessons

 - Phonological rules for unexploded sounds

-- Rules for vowel quality
+- Rules for phonemes: /m/ and /n/

 - What criteria is the classification of consonants based on?

-- Classification of English plosives
+- Classification of English fricatives

 {"ticker_effect":"slide-v","autoplay":"true","speed":3000,"font_style":"normal"}